 Peter Zarimba, is an urban and regional planner who focuses on social policy and program analysis.
 He has worked for over 25 years as a consultant to government and non-profit organizations on a wide variety of housing and health and human services projects.
 Recently completed studies include a multi-year evaluation of the City of Milwaukee Housing Authority’s HOPE VI Program.
 He also developed a methodology to integrate program participation with neighborhood population level data as a Milwaukee-based consultant to the Annie E. Casey Foundation Making Connections Initiative.
 Peter is currently working with the UW Extension in Milwaukee County to develop a results accountability reporting framework for their projects.

-Deborah Blanks holds a Bachelor and two Master’s Degrees from the University of Illinois – Champaign.
+Dr. Deborah Blanks holds a Bachelor and two Master’s Degrees from the University of Illinois – Champaign, and a Doctorate from UW Milwaukee in Urban studies.
 She began her career working for the City of Milwaukee, Milwaukee County, Champaign County, IL. and the CIGNA Corporation.
 From 1997 to 2013, she led the Social Development Commission as CEO.
 Since 2013, Deborah has served as an Assistant Professor/Lecturer at UWM, School of Education, Department of Educational Policy and Community Studies.
-She is currently a Doctoral candidate at UWM in the Urban Studies Program, and her dissertational research is focused on how the current social service delivery system impacts African Americans.
+Her dissertational research focused on how the current social service delivery system impacts African Americans.
 Deborah serves as the Vice President of the Board of Data You Can Use.